Twofour2/IteratorKit/readme.md

 5. If you see the pearl the mod it correctly installed and loaded.

 **Todo**
-- Pearl effects
-- Neuron Flies
-- Iterator halos
 - Destroyed/sitting iterators
+- Background Screens
+- More advanced oracle room effects
 - Better support for calling custom code

 **Contact**